 Where to Advertise Apartments for Rent Online

-Advertising your rental online is a cost effective way to reach a large number of people.
+Advertising your rental online is a cost-effective way to reach a large number of people.
 There are many websites, some are free, and others require you to pay, where you can list your vacancy.
-Also, there are also sites which cater to specific needs, such as tenants with pets or tenants who have Section 8.
+There are also sites which cater to specific needs, such as tenants with pets or tenants who have Section 8.
 Here are the best websites to post your apartment for rent.

 - You must register to post your listings.